 If you are looking at buying a condominium 90-storied tower One57, then you can actually get yourself a shining new bin at the base for $200,000.
-There are 17 basement wire-mesh bins that are 7-feet in height that is going for $3,776 per square foot but only to the condo owners of the building.
+17 basement wire-mesh bins are 7-feet in height that is going for $3,776 per square foot but only to the building’s condo owners.
 The high rise built by Extell Development also boasts of rental apartments and a Hyatt hotel at the prime location of West 57th Street near Carnegie Hall.
-The most economical storage bin spans 30 square feet, and costs $110,000 each.
-The most expensive bins are two really, each 50 square feet of space with a price tag of $200,000 price tag.
+The most economical storage bin spans 30 square feet and costs $110,000 each.
+The most expensive bins are two, every 50 square feet of space with a $200,000 price tag.

 Reportedly, “for the $200,000 asking price, a buyer could also rent a conventional offsite self-storage room, with sheet-metal walls rather than wire mesh, for 83 years at a typical rent of $200 a month.”

 As for the 94 condos at One57 are concerned, each are priced at a record $2 billion, while 13 condos are priced in access of $42 million.
 There are two high-floor duplexes as well costing $98.5 million.
 The apartments will be made available in 2013.